captam3rica/gitNotes/vocabulary.md

 ## Technology Concepts

+-   **Representational state transfer (REST)** or **RESTful web services**

+    Are a way of providing interoperability between computer systems on the Internet.
+REST-compliant Web services allow requesting systems to access and manipulate textual representations of Web resources using a uniform and predefined set of stateless operations.

+-   **iBeacon**

+    Broadcast a low energy bluetooth signal to nearby electronic devices.
+Allows devices to perform certain actions when in close prox to an iBeacon.
+Track customers, device locations, or trigger a location-based action such as app check in or push notification.

 -   **Link Layer Discovery Protocol (LLDP)**

     Used by network devices for advertising their id, capabilities, and neighbors